 These night-time hunters primarily feed on a range of insects that fly at night, which of course, include mosquitoes.

 Though not a large meal, bats prefer mosquitoes to the other big prey.
 The reason being—mosquitoes are exceptionally easy to catch and aren’t evasive action takers.

 Here are three songbirds that are voracious mosquito-eating machines.

-Purple martins are popularly known for their agility, which comes handy in their hunting mission.
+Purple martins are popularly known for their agility, which comes in handy in their hunting mission.
 They mainly exhibit insectivorous diet and feed primarily on beetles, mosquitoes, moths, dragonflies, and flies.

 The birds feed while in flight, which is the reason why they fly with their mouths open–to catch any prey that comes their way.